 - Pain management therapy

 - Behaviour modification

 Specific treatment of vulvodynia is described under each subtype.
-However, regardless of type of vulvodynia, treatment for all must encompass a holistic approach taking into account the woman's physical and psychological needs.
+However, regardless of the type of vulvodynia, treatment for all must encompass a holistic approach taking into account the woman's physical and psychological needs.